 Preheat the oven to 325 F. Line a roasting pan with foil and place a rack in the pan.
-Add the pork roast to the rack and roast it in the heated oven for about 25 to 30 minutes per pound, or 2 hours to 2 1/2 hours for a 5-pound roast.
+Add the pork roast to the rack and roast for about 25 to 30 minutes per pound, or 2 hours to 2 1/2 hours for a 5-pound roast.
 The roast should register at least 145 F on a food thermometer, the minimum safe temperature for pork.

 Meanwhile, make the barbecue sauce.
 Heat the butter or vegetable oil in a medium saucepan over medium-low heat.
 Add the onion and cook until softened and translucent.

 Bring the sauce mixture to a simmer.
 Reduce the heat to low and simmer for about 15 to 20 minutes, or until the sauce has reduced and thickened somewhat and the flavors are concentrated.

 Baste the pork roast with the barbecue sauce several times during the last 30 to 45 minutes of roasting time.

 Let the roast rest for 10 to 15 minutes before slicing.
 Enjoy!

 - Substitute white vinegar or wine vinegar for the cider vinegar.

 - For a smoky flavor, add 1/2 teaspoon to 1 teaspoon of liquid smoke to the sauce mixture.

 - When the onions are tender, add 1 clove of minced garlic and sauté for 1 minute longer.
 Omit the garlic powder and add the remaining sauce ingredients.